 Defining goals and objectives helps save time and significantly reduces rebranding costs.
 As mentioned, companies must start with a fundamental question: what are we striving to achieve through this rebranding project?
 It will shape the entire rebranding process, informing resource allocation, tactics selection, and metrics for measuring success.

 Companies may face various challenges at this stage.
-These include aligning stakeholders, reconciling divergent viewpoints, and distilling a complex set of aspirations into a concise, actionable set of goals.
-Careful planning and clear communication is necessary for overcoming these challenges.
+These include aligning stakeholders, reconciling divergent viewpoints, and distilling complex aspirations into concise, actionable goals.
+Careful planning and clear communication are necessary for overcoming these challenges.

-A solid commitment to having a strategic vision allows companies to develop a digital rebranding strategy that sticks with their audience, increases the ability to stay relevant, and thrives in the modern era.
+A solid commitment to a strategic vision enables companies to develop a digital rebranding strategy that resonates with their audience, helps them stay relevant, and thrives in the modern era.

 Conducting a Brand Audit